hemisemidemipresent/btd6-modding-tutorial/README.md

 [UnityExplorer mod](https://github.com/sinai-dev/UnityExplorer/releases/download/3.1.4/UnityExplorer.MelonLoader.Il2Cpp.zip) makes it possible to view the unity scene.

-if you want to import your own 3d models into the game, you will need to create an asset bundle using the 2018 unity version, then use
+If you want to import your own 3D models into the game, you will need to create an asset bundle using the 2018 unity version, then use

 ```cs
 AssetBundle.LoadFromMemory(File.ReadAllBytes(@"bundle"))